 The Gold Coast is famous for its high rise towers, and you'll get a great view of them from the top of the beachside strip's tallest building.
 Even better, you won't be on the inside of the building, but the outside.
-At 270 metres (886 feet) high, the SkyPoint Climb to the summit of the Q1 Resort building is the ultimate high-altitude adventure.
-It's the highest external building climb in Australia.
-Attached to a safety harness, you step outside on to the launch platform on level 77 (240 metres, or 787 feet high) then climb to the top of the spire.
+At 270 metres (886-feet) high, the SkyPoint Climb to the summit of the Q1 Resort building is the ultimate high-altitude adventure and Australia’s highest external building climb.
+Attached to a safety harness, step outside onto the launch platform on level 77 (240 metres, or 787-feet high) then climb to the top of the spire.
 If the stairs don’t take your breath away, the view certainly will.

-The tall trees of southern Western Australia are among the tallest in the world, soaring up to 75 metres (246 feet) high.
-They are pretty big at ground level too, with some karri and tingle trees having a girth of more than 20 metres (66 feet).
-The best way to get a measure of just how vast these trees are is on the Tree Top Walk, a 420-metre (459-yard) long steel truss walkway that takes you up and over a deep, red tingle gully through the treetop canopy near the town of Denmark.
-Looking down from the walkway's highest point, 40 metres (132 feet) above the ground, you’ll see why they call this place the Valley of the Giants.
+The trees of southern Western Australia are among the tallest in the world, soaring up to 75 metres (246-feet) high.
+In Denmark, you can get a view from the very top.
+The Tree Top Walk is a 420-metre (459-yard) long steel truss walkway that takes you up into the treetop canopy for views that will take your breath away.
+Looking down from the walkway's highest point – 40 metres (132-feet) above the ground – you’ll see why they call this place the Valley of the Giants.

 Experience the underwater world at night